 Some things just are the way they are.
-This chimp memory demo really bothers some people, specifically those with a “we are superior to animals in every way” complex.
+This chimp memory demo really bothers some people, specifically those with a “we are superior to animals in every way” attitude.
 Perhaps the fact that this chimp is better at this task using a computer, something we humans invented, is part of what might seem like an insult.
 It is no insult, however.

 Still, we can’t beat them at short term visual memory tasks.
 Watch this video showing an amazing chimp computer skill.